Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 Cost comparison: a 5-year scenario

-Suppose you invest ₹50 lakh over 5 years (₹10 lakh per year), buying VTI and holding.
-Total costs across the three platforms:
+Suppose you invest Rs 50 lakh over 5 years (Rs 10 lakh per year), buying VTI and holding.
+This scenario is for the deployment leg only (LRS into the platform, buy ETFs, hold).
+Costs across the four platforms:

 So which one should you actually use?